jwoehr/ublu/README.md

 Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.

-There will be a distribution soon.
-All that is missing is the documentation, which need to be cleaned up for public distribution.
+There is preliminary documentation in userdoc/ubluref.html ...
+That which the documentation lacks can generally be gleaned from the examples.

 Ublu is already a stable and useful tool which has seen much use in the real world.
+We hope to make a formal release soon, but the system is fully useable as-is.

 For now, here's the quick start instructions: